 A "case manager" will lead any investigation.
-This will be either the principal, or, where the principal is the subject of an allegation, an Executive Director of Creative Education Trust.
+This will be either the Principal, or, where the Principal is the subject of an allegation, an Executive Director of Creative Education Trust.

-Both allegations that meet and do not meet the harm threshold for a referral to the LADO, referred to for the purposes of this policy as 'low level concerns', will be reported in writing to the principal.
+Both allegations that meet the harm threshold for a referral to the LADO and allegations/concerns that do not meet the harm threshold, referred to for the purposes of this policy as 'low-level concerns', will be reported in writing to the principal/headteacher.

-Staff report concerns via direct communication with the Principal4.
+Staff report concerns via direct communication with the Principal.

-Allegations that meet the harm threshold for a referral to LADO.
+Allegations that meet the harm threshold for a referral to LADO